Jan Goossen: Life and work

-Goossen also lectured at the Mollerinstituut in Tilburg, Netherlands (1976–1989), and became a member of the Beroepsvereniging van Beeldende Kunstenaars (Professional Association of Visual Artists) BBK'69 (Amsterdam). and of the Dutch Circle of Sculptors Amsterdam (1975–1981).
-He married twice, the second time with the ceramist artist Yvette Lardinois.
+Goossen also lectured at the Mollerinstituut in Tilburg, Netherlands (1976–1989), and became a member of the Beroepsvereniging van Beeldende Kunstenaars (Professional Association of Visual Artists) BBK'69 (Amsterdam).
+He was also a member of the Dutch Circle of Sculptors Amsterdam (1975–1981).
+He married twice—his second wife known to be the ceramist artist Yvette Lardinois.
 Jan Goossen died of cancer in the hospital of Goes on 1 January 2005.